FAQ about our German lessons

 1. How many lessons does each class involve?

 We don't run our classes on a term basis or for a specific number of weeks.
-Instead our German classes run for as long as our students like, and groups progress with us from one level to another.
+Instead, our German classes run for as long as our students like, and groups progress with us from one level to another.
 So join one of our classes until you have reached your goal.

 2. Do I need to commit to a certain number of classes?
 And how much are they?

-Try the first class at our normal rate of £40 for 90 minutes.
+Try the first class at our standard rate of £40 for 90 minutes.
 If you enjoy the class and decide to continue, we ask students to firmly commit to 5 class dates at a time, but they do not have to be consecutive ones.
 So how does this work?
 Let's say you want to join a weekly course from 23rd June and know in advance that you will have to miss the class on 21st July.
 You can then confirm your attendance for 23rd June, 7th, 14th, 28th July and 4th August and use your deposit for those classes.
-Failure to attend such classes means that the full classes fee will be charged.
+Failure to attend such classes means the full fee will be charged.
 However, one of the classes can be rescheduled free of charge within one calendar month if attendance is cancelled with more than 24 hours' notice.
 Otherwise, the full fee for that class will be deducted from the advance payment.
 You will find more information in our Terms and Conditions above.

 3. What happens if I miss a class?